sbgaia/micromode/README.md

 meaning.
 - a schedule onto a **mode-local action of an inactive mode** is dropped outright, where reactor-c admits the event, warns, and then never delivers it.

-Entry-activation *delivery* order for a nested reset cascade is an artefact of reactor-uc's event queue, not of micromode's walk, and differs from reactor-c's from depth 2 up.

-Reactor-c: 1, 2 1, 3 2 1, 4 3 2 1, while reactor-uc: 1, 1 2, 1 3 2, 1 4 3 2.